Important Changes to Email Accounts — Adding Authentication

 Frequently Asked Questions (FAQs):

-- Why are emails sent to my uclalogonid@ucla.edu email address now being delivered to my departmental email Inbox instead of my Google Apps for UCLA mailbox (e.g. uclalogonid@g.ucla.edu)?
+Emails sent to my uclalogonid@ucla.edu email address are now delivering to my departmental Inbox

 The Office of the Chief Information Security Officer (OCISO) is working on deploying a number of initiatives aimed at further protecting the systems, data, and reputation of UCLA.